Soul Circus (novel): Major themes

 Reviews note the theme of violence.
 The novel examines some of the social causes for the violence depicted.
 The Guardian pointed out the irony that the state is working to execute Granville Oliver against Washingtonians' consensus when so many other African American men die on the street. and called this an original argument against the death penalty.
 The New York Times compared the depiction of violence growing from smaller actions to the work of Richard Price.
 Pelecanos has described the book as an anti-detective novel because no case is solved by the private investigators and they are constantly a step behind the police.

-Literary significance and reception
+Reception

 Reviews have praised the novel's realism, believable characters and dialogue, sense of place and the complexity of the novel.
 The Guardian picked out Pelecanos' ability to provide authentic voices for his characters but criticised instances where the narrative voice was inconsistent with the reality of the character.
 Other reviewers have commented that the gory detail and social realism may be offputting for some readers.
 The New York Times commented that the blaming of some of the characters' behaviour on the absence of father figures may be an oversimplification.